klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 with the prescriptive nature being criticised a lot by the OpenACC community who claimed superiority because of this.
 It also contained much better support for debuggers, performance monitoring tools, etc.

-OpenMP has since had minor extensions i the form of version 5.1 at SC'20 and 5.2 at SC'21.
+OpenMP has since had minor extensions in the form of version 5.1 at SC'20 and 5.2 at SC'21.
 The standard is controlled by a much larger consortium than the OpenACC standard.

 OpenMP is an important technology in the AMD ROCm and Intel oneAPI ecosystems.
 Intel has in fact